learnspringgit/Student-Sample/README.md

 build and run the student sample which runs in localhost:8090

-appication will be connected with eureka which is running in localhost:8761, and this application name will be shown in eureka dashboard.
+application will be connected with eureka which is running in localhost:8761, and this application name will be shown in eureka dashboard.

 check if the student application is working fine, try to hit